greglook/merkle-db/DESIGN.md

 (connect node-store ref-manager & opts) => conn

 ; List information about the current version of each database present.
-(list-dbs conn) => (db-version ...)
+(list-dbs conn opts) =>
-{:merkledag.node/id Multihash
+({:merkledag.node/id Multihash
   :merkle-db.db/name String
   :merkle-db.db/version Long
- :time/updated-at Instant}
+  :merkle-db.db/committed-at Instant}
+ ...)

 ; List information about the version history of a specific database.
-(list-db-history conn db-name) => (db-version ...)
+(get-db-history conn db-name) => (db-version ...)

 ; Initialize a new database.
 An initial `:root` value may be provided, allowing ; for cheap database copy-on-write cloning.
-(create-db! conn db-name & opts) => db
+(create-db! conn db-name root-data) => db

+; Drop a database ref.
+Note that this will not remove the block data, as it ; may be shared.
+(drop-db! conn db-name)

 ; Open a database for use.
 An optional argument may be provided, which will ; return the last committed database version occurring before that time.
-(open-db conn db-name & opts) => db
+(open-db conn db-name opts) => db

 ; Ensure all data has been written to the backing block store and update the ; database's root in the ref manager.
 (commit! conn db) => db'

-; Drop a database ref.
-Note that this will not remove the block data, as it ; may be shared.
-(drop-db! conn db-name)
 ```

 ### Database Operations